-linked to real political concerns that the Meiji state might rescind Okinawa's "prefectural" status.21 The often cited "Jinruikan" Human Pavilion Incident from 1903 serves as a prime example of how local elites reacted to negative representations of Okinawan women.
-Ota Chōfu, founder of the first newspaper in Okinawa, Ryūkyū Shinpō, published a series of articles from February to May of 1903 in which he criticized the portraval of Okinawans at the Osaka Industrial Fair.22 His first piece reacted to the news that Okinawan women were to be featured at the Osaka Fair performing "Ryūkyū te odori" (Ryukyu hand dances).
-He argued that this example of local customs, censored by the colonial governorship, would work against Okinawan "Yamatokd' efforts to act like mainland Japanese people.23 Along with being insulted by the inclusion of Okinawans with Taiwanese seiban (barbarians/savages) and Ainu, Ota emphasized that the women selected to represent "Ryukyu noble ladies" (Ryūkyū kifujin) were "nothing more than Tsuji prostitutes."24 This comment reflects the fears of how images of women, along with their "backward" bodily
+Pavilion Incident from 1903 serves as a prime example of how local elites reacted to negative representations of Okinawan women.
+Ota Chōfu, founder of the first newspaper in Okinawa, Ryūkyū Shinpō, published a series of articles from February to May of 1903 in which he criticized the portrayal of Okinawans at the Osaka Industrial Fair.22 His first piece reacted to the news that Okinawan women were to be featured at the Osaka Fair performing "Ryūkyū te odor?"
+(Ryukyu hand dances).
+He argued that this example of local customs, censored by the colonial governorship, would work against Okinawan "Yamatoka' efforts to act like mainland Japanese people.23 Along with being insulted by the inclusion of Okinawans with Taiwanese seiban (barbarians/savages) and Ainu, Ota emphasized that the women selected to represent "Ryukyu noble ladies" (Ryūkyū kifujin) were "nothing more than Tsuji prostitutes."24 This comment reflects the fears of how images of women, along with their "backward" bodily practices, might deny Okinawans the status of fully modern, civilized, and racially Japanese imperial subjects.

-21 For further discussion about the Human Pavilion Incident and the process of making Okinawans into imperial subjects, see Alan Christy, "The Making of Imperial Subjects in Okinawa," in Formations of Colonial Modernity in East Asia, ed.
+Imperial Subjects in Okinawa," in Formations of Colonial Modernity in East Asia, ed.
 Tani Barlow, (Durham: Duke University Press, 1997).
 For a discussion of Okinawa's parliamentary representation, higher taxes, and the political organization of Okinawa as a different kind of "governorship," see Kodama Kōta and Asato Susumu, Okinawa-ken no rekishi (Tokyo: Yamakawa Shuppansha, 2004).